maximereder/septo-sympto/README.md

 - `-sm` or `--save-masks` : specify if you want to save the masks.
 Default is False.
 - `-ns` or `--no-save` : specify if you want to not save the image results in output folder.
 Default is False.

-Note: Please make sure the pre-trained model is in the specified path and the specified folder contains the images with the specified extension.
+Note: Please make sure
+- the pre-trained model is in the specified path and the specified folder contains the images with the specified extension.
+- your leafs in your images are in the horizontal axis.

 ## Train weights